Los Angeles deputy saved partner's life after Compton shooting while bleeding from a wound to her face

 "There's no other way to put it: They're amazing," Los Angeles Mayor Eric Garcetti said, describing the deputies' bravery.

-"These are two brave individuals who put their lives on the line," Garcetti said.
+"It's amazing that she had composure ... to get out of the car ... and a composure to put out the radio traffic, and it was very calm and collected, despite her injuries," Los Angeles County Undersheriff Tim Murakami told reporters Tuesday morning at a news briefing on an unrelated initiative.

-Detectives have not yet identified a suspect, but thanks to donations from two private donors a reward now stands at $175,000, Villanueva said.
+Detectives have not yet identified a suspect, but thanks to donations from private donors a reward now stands at $275,000, Villanueva told CNN on Tuesday.

+One of the deputies' colleagues, detective Keegan McInnis, set up a GoFundMe that had drawn hundreds of thousands of dollars in donations as of Tuesday afternoon.
+The $500,000 sought in the fundraiser will go directly to the wounded deputies, McInnis said.

 How the attack unfolded